Managing Your Inventory During Peak Seasons

 5. Know What’s on Your Website

-Just as important as properly managing your tangible inventory, you want to make sure your website matches your stock room.
+Just as important as properly managing inventory, you want to make sure your website matches your stock room.
 If you’re out of a certain item, it should no longer be on your website or at least signal that it’s out of stock if you’re expecting another shipment.
 There’s nothing more irritating than attempting to add something to your cart only to find it’s not actually in stock.
 To combat this and keep your customers happy, keep a close watch that your website offerings are in stock and ready to go!
 Want more resources on how to be ready for peak ecommerce seasons?
 Check out our blog on essential holiday prep, here.